-How to obtain the WebSphere MQ Resource Adapter for use with either the WebSphere Application Server Liberty Profile or other JavaEE application servers?
+How to obtain the IBM MQ Resource Adapter for use with either the WebSphere Application Server Liberty Profile or other JavaEE application servers?

-In order to connect to WebSphere MQ from the Liberty Profile or other JavaEE application server, the WebSphere MQ Resource Adapter must be used.
-The Liberty Profile does not contain the WebSphere MQ Resource Adapter.
+In order to connect to IBM MQ from the Liberty Profile or other JavaEE application server, the IBM MQ Resource Adapter must be used.
+The Liberty Profile does not contain the IBM MQ Resource Adapter.
 It must be obtained separately.

 Resolving the problem

-The JavaEE version of the application server used will determine that version of the resource adapter can be used.
+The JavaEE version of the application server used will determine the version of the resource adapter that must be used.

 JavaEE 1.5 and 1.6